Germanunkol/GridCars/README.md

-Grid Cars - a fast competitive racing game.
+Grid Cars - a competitive racing game
 ============================================

+Ludum Dare 31 entry.
+Made in one weekend.

 Multiplayer only!
+This game is intended as an "in-betweener" at LAN Parties.

 All cars are grid based.
-Looks easier than it is!
+You have 10 seconds to make your move.
+Your velocity is "saved" between moves - so the faster you went last round, the further you can go this round!
+Careful: you WILL probably crash.

 NOTE: In the main menu, press 'i' to enter ip address, then 'c' to connect.

+Make sure to send us your custom maps if you make them!

 Features:
 ---------------------